 5. Treating with Polyester and Acetone

 This is also another method of waterproofing and making it suitable for outdoor use.

-the combination of these two products delivers one the strongest results to weatherproof a wood.
+The combination of these two products delivers one of the strongest results to weatherproof a wood.
 This protective coat will last more than 4 years without any problem.